chewchew/parafunc/lab-4/par-monad-tutorial.md

-  put :: NFDATA a => IVar a -> a -> Par ()  -- put the value in the supplied IVar get :: IVar a -> Par a                    -- get the value from an IVar fork :: Par () -> Par ()                  -- fork a computation to happen in parallel
+  put :: NFDATA a => IVar a -> a -> Par ()  -- put the value in the supplied IVar get :: IVar a -> Par a                    -- get the value from an IVar fork :: Par () -> Par ()                  -- fork a computation to happen in parallel runPar :: Par a -> a                      -- run a parallel computation and return it's result
 ````

 Two important things to know about the above functions is that `put` evaluates the